google/xls/docs_src/dslx_reference.md

 ## Testing and Debugging

-DSLX allows specifying tests right in the implementation file via the `test` and `quickcheck` attributes.
+DSLX allows specifying tests right in the implementation file via the `test`, `quickcheck` and `fuzztest` attributes.

 Having test code in the implementation file serves two purposes.
 It helps to ensure the code behaves as expected.
 Additionally, it serves as 'executable'